-- Consists of an historic core with 19th and 20th century developments. - The majority of the historic development in the core of the settlement is one plot deep along High Street. - More modern development is concentrated in small estates outside the conservation area. - Most buildings in the core of the settlement are in commercial use, whilst those in the suburbs are in residential use. - A number of higher status properties are dotted throughout the area and were associated with the Royal Manor or were later small country retreats or villas. - There are 20 listed buildings or structures of which the Church of St.Michael and All Angels is Grade I and Queen's House is Grade II.
-The remainder are listed Grade II. - Included in the listed structures, are 17th and 18th century houses, 19th century shops and three public houses. - 277 buildings have been identified as being of local, vernacular or cultural interest. - A number of the late 19th and early 20th century shops were converted from earlier domestic properties. - The older domestic properties in the historic core are two storey brick with tile roofs. - Houses in the Victorian and Edwardian planned suburbs are generally constructed of brick with slate or tile roofs many with three storey gabled elements facing on to the road.
-A large number are detached or semi-detached villas. - The late 19th and early 20th century shops in High Street are mainly three storeys high constructed of brick with tile or slate roofs and several are designed in a mock Tudor style with jetted upper storeys and elements of timber framing or applied timber decoration, simulating timber framing. - In High Street a large number of early 20th century timber shop fronts survive. - In the residential area boundaries to plots are formed by hedgerows, simple picket fencing or low brick walls. - Key buildings: Church of St Michael and All Angels, Queen's House, Elcombes House, Crown Hotel and buildings, Appletree Court, the Church of Our Lady and St Edward. - Key open spaces: Gales Green, Goose Green, Queen's House garden and Bolton's Bench and its environs.
+- 4.1 Key characteristics of the conservation area - Lies at the centre of New Forest National Park. - Consists of a historic urban core with 19th and 20th century developments. - The majority of the historic development in the core of the settlement is one plot deep along High Street. - More modern development is concentrated in small estates outside the conservation area. - Most buildings in the core of the settlement are in commercial use, whilst those in the suburbs are in residential use. - A number of higher status properties are dotted throughout the area and were associated with the Royal Manor or were later small country retreats or later villas. - There are 20 listed buildings or structures within the conservation area, of which the Church of St.Michael and All Angels is Grade I and Queen's House is Grade II\ The remainder are listed Grade II. - Included in the listed structures, are: 17th and 18th century houses, 19th century shops and three public houses. - 277 buildings have been identified as being of local, vernacular or cultural interest within the conservation area. - A number of the late 19th and early 20th century shops were converted from earlier domestic properties. - The older domestic properties in the historic core are main two storey brick with tile roofs - Houses in the Victorian and Edwardian planned suburbs are generally constructed of brick with slate or tile roofs many with three storey gabled elements facing on to the road.
+A large number are detached or semi-detached villas. - The late 19th and early 20th century shops in High Street are mainly three storeys high constructed of brick with tile or slate roofs and several are designed in a mock Tudor style with jetted upper storeys and elements of timber framing or applied timber decoration, simulating timber framing. - In High Street a large number of early 20th century timber shop fronts survive.

-4.2 Character areas

-- 4.2.1 Lyndhurst conservation area is divided into 12 character areas and these are described separately: - A. Gales Green an the Northern entrance to Lyndhurst - B. Forest Gardens - C. Victorian and Edwardian development on Romsey Road, Empress Road and Pemberton Road - D. High Street - E. Historic settlement core and dispersed adjacent development - F. Central backland development - G. Development on the eastern side of Shrubbs Hill Road - H. Goose Green - I. Appletree Court - J. Bolton's Bench and environs, including the cemetery, cricket ground and common edge encroachment - K. Eastern entrance into High Street - L. Victorian and Edwardian development on Southampton Road, Queen's Road and Princes Crescent
+- In the residential area boundaries to plots are traditionally formed by hedgerows, simple picket fencing or low brick walls. - Major key buildings: Church of St Michael and All Angels, Queen's House, Elcombes House, Crown Hotel and buildings, Appletree Court, the Church of Our Lady and St Edward. - Key open spaces are: Gales Green, Goose Green, Queen's House garden and Bolton's Bench and its environs. - 4.2 Character areas - 4.2.1 In the appraisal below, Lyndhurst Conservation Area is divided into 12 character areas and these are described separately: - A. Gales Green an the Northern entrance to Lyndhurst - B. Forest Gardens - C. Victorian and Edwardian development on Romsey Road, Empress Road and Pemberton Road - D. High Street - E. Historic settlement core and dispersed adjacent development. - F. Central backland development - G. Development on the eastern side of Shrubbs Hill Road - H. Goose Green - I. Appletree Court - J. Bolton's Bench and environs, including the cemetery, cricket ground and common edge encroachment - K. Eastern entrance into High Street - L. Victorian and Edwardian development on Southampton Road, Queen's Road and Princes Crescent - 4.2.2 The quality of their buildings, landscape and setting are considered together.